 Author’s name, Your company Second Author’s Name, Your company

 This is the abstract.
 It is a 2 to 3-sentence overview of your experience report.
-Explain the gist of your experience in one sentence and mention one or two key findings or topics covered INTRODUCTION
+Explain the gist of your experience in one sentence and mention one or two key findings or topics covered.

+INTRODUCTION

 There are several sections to your paper.
 The first section introduces your experience and mentions some key aspects that make your experience unique or interesting.
 In it, try to hook your audience and get them interested in reading the rest of your paper.